Pi3dra/QSlotCar/README.md

 ## Running the System

-1.Connect both Raspberry Pis and your computer to the same Wi-Fi network.
+1. Connect both Raspberry Pis and your computer to the same Wi-Fi network.
-2.SSH into both devices:
+2. SSH into both devices:
 ```bash
 ssh username@hostname.local
 ```